Sal7one/knowledge-is-power-Modded-APK-/README.md

-# knowledge-is-power-Modded-APK-
-A modded version of the game apk I made a couple of years ago
+# Knowledge is power modded APK

+Do you hate losing to your family and friends when playing this game?
+<br> Well I got just the thing for you.

+Just check the release page to download the apk